 In addition to creating your process documentation for it’s various immediate advantages, it’s also important to keep in mind that your documentation exercise is never truly set and done.
 It’s a living resource in your company that evolves together with your working practices and should therefore reflect the latest changes accordingly.
 Your organization should revisit its defined processes regularly, to maintain their accuracy and ensure iterative improvements.

-A cyclical procedure model – such as the Process Management Life (PMLC) – helps you drive change and foster a culture of continuous be a great facilitator in this endeavor.
+A cyclical procedure model – such as the Process Management Life Cycle (PMLC) – helps you drive change and foster a culture of continuous improvement, and hence can be a great facilitator in this endeavor.
 Check out our free webinar on this topic, learn more about our best practice PMLC approach and discover how you can use it to fuel process excellence in your organization!

 Example of BOC Group’s Process Management Lifecycle (PMLC)